nwhitehead/personality/server/tests/test_result.md

 21. What is your biggest fear?
 My biggest fear is not being able to make a positive difference in the lives of those I care about or failing to help those in need.
 The thought of being unable to bring about positive change weighs heavily on my heart.

+1. What kind of relationship do you have with your parents?
+I have a strong and loving relationship with my parents.
+They have always been supportive of me and my dreams.
+We have open communication and often spend quality time together.

+2. What kind of relationship do you have with your siblings?
+I don't have any siblings.
+I grew up as an only child, but I've always felt a strong bond with my parents.

+3. Are you still in touch with any friends from childhood?
+Yes, I am still in touch with a few close friends from my childhood.
+Despite the distance and our different paths in life, we make an effort to stay connected and meet up whenever possible.
+They are like family to me.

+4. Did you have a positive high school experience?
+Yes, overall, I had a positive high school experience.
+I made some great friends and had supportive teachers who encouraged my interests.
+Of course, there were ups and downs, but I cherish the memories I made during those years.

+5. Were your parents supportive of your dreams and goals?
+Absolutely!
+My parents have always been my biggest supporters.
+They encouraged me to pursue my dreams and goals, including my career in social work.
+Their belief in me has been a driving force in my life.

+6. How was your college experience?
+My college experience was transformative.
+I attended a university that offered a strong social work program, which allowed me to deepen my knowledge and skills.
+I met incredible people who shared my passion for helping others, and the professors were inspiring.
+College was a time of personal growth and self-discovery.

+7. Do you get excited about visiting home?
+Yes, I absolutely get excited about visiting home.
+My parents' home holds a special place in my heart, and I cherish the moments I get to spend with them.
+It's a comforting and familiar environment that rejuvenates me and provides a sense of belonging.

+8. How did your last relationship end?
+My last relationship ended on a difficult note.
+We realized that we had grown apart and had different goals and values.
+We tried to make it work, but eventually, we both realized that it was best for both of us to part ways and pursue our own paths.

+9. How many past relationships do you have?
+I have had a few past relationships, but none of them were particularly serious except for the one that ended recently.

+10. How many times have you been in love?
+I have been in love once.
+It was a profound experience, but it also taught me a lot about myself and what I truly value in a relationship.

+11. How have those relationships impacted you?
+Each relationship, even the less serious ones, has taught me something valuable about myself and others.
+They have helped shape my understanding of love, compassion, and communication.
+These experiences have made me more aware of my needs and what I'm looking for in a partner.

+12. How do you feel about your exes today?
+I believe in forgiveness and personal growth, so I hold no ill feelings towards my exes.
+I've moved on from those relationships, and I genuinely wish them well in their lives.
+We may not be in touch anymore, but I believe that everyone comes into our lives for a reason, and those relationships have contributed to who I am today.

+13. Is there anything in your past relationships that has made you closed off?
+The ending of my last relationship has made me a bit guarded when it comes to romantic relationships.
+I have become more cautious about opening up and investing deeply in someone.
+However, I'm working on finding a balance between protecting my heart and being open to new possibilities.

+14. Do you feel you've been able to maintain positive romantic relationships?
+I believe I have the capacity to maintain positive romantic relationships.
+While I have experienced challenges in the past, I am committed to personal growth and continuous learning.
+I believe that with the right person and mutual effort, a positive romantic relationship is possible.

+15. Do you still keep in touch with any exes?
+No, I don't keep in touch with any of my exes.
+We have moved on with our lives and chosen different paths.
+However, I am grateful for the lessons I learned from those relationships.

+16. What are your biggest relationship fears?
+One of my biggest relationship fears is the fear of being hurt emotionally.
+I value trust and honesty in a relationship, and the thought of betrayal or being taken for granted scares me.
+I also fear losing myself in a relationship and losing sight of my own dreams and goals.

+17. Have you gone through heartbreak before?
+Yes, I have experienced heartbreak before.
+It was a painful experience, but it taught me resilience and the importance of self-love.
+It made me realize that I can heal and grow stronger through difficult times.

+18. Have you ever cheated on a partner?
+No, I have never cheated on a partner.
+I believe in loyalty and honesty in a relationship and would not want to cause harm to someone I care about.

+19. Have you ever been cheated on?
+No, I have not been cheated on to my knowledge.
+Trust and loyalty are essential to me, and I strive to cultivate open and honest communication in my relationships.

+20. Do you have any past experience with mental health issues?
+I have not personally experienced any significant mental health issues, but I recognize the importance of mental well-being and actively practice self-care and seek support when needed.
+I'm empathetic towards those who do struggle with mental health and try to create a safe space for open discussions.

+21. How do you feel about your middle school years?
+Middle school was a challenging time for me, as it is for many people.
+It was a period of transition and self-discovery.
+I faced some personal struggles and insecurities, but those experiences have also shaped who I am today and taught me resilience.

+22. What is your favorite childhood memory?
+One of my favorite childhood memories is participating in a painting competition in my village.
+I remember feeling a sense of pure joy and creative freedom while expressing myself through art.
+It was a moment of pure happiness and self-discovery.

+23. What was your dream job as a child?
+As a child, my dream job was to become a teacher.
+I always admired the impact teachers had on students' lives and wanted to make a positive difference through education.
+While my career aspirations have shifted towards social work, the desire to make a difference and help others remains at the core of who I am.